ballerina-platform/module-ballerinax-github/githubwebhook3/Module.md

 # Module Overview

-This module allows programmatically registering a [GitHub webhook](https://developer.github.com/webhooks/), to subscribe to GitHub events one is interested in.
+This module allows registering a [GitHub webhook](https://developer.github.com/webhooks/) programmatically, to subscribe to GitHub events one is interested in.

 The webhook callback is represented by a service that listens on a listener of type `githubwebhook3:Listener`.
 The resources allowed in this service map to possible GitHub events (e.g., `onIssueCommentCreated`, `onIssueCommentEdited`, `onIssuesAssigned`, `onIssuesClosed`, etc.).
 The first parameter of each resource is the generic `websub:Notification` record.
-The second parameter of each resource is a `record` mapping the `json` payload that is expected for each event (e.g., `githubwebhook3:IssueCommentEvent`, `githubwebhook3:IssuesEvent`, etc.).
+The second parameter of each resource is a `record`, mapping the `json` payload that is expected with each event (e.g., `githubwebhook3:IssueCommentEvent`, `githubwebhook3:IssuesEvent`, etc.).

-This module supports the following functionality:
+This module supports the following functionalities:
-- Programmatic subscription (requires a GitHub access token), alternatively a webhook can also be registered via the UI
+- Programmatic subscription (requires a GitHub access token).
+Alternatively, a webhook can also be registered via the UI.
-- Authenticated content distribution (if a webhook was registered specifying a secret, signature validation would be done for each content delivery request)
+- Authenticated content distribution (If a webhook was registered specifying a secret, signature validation would be done for each content delivery request.)
-- Data binding of the `json` payload for each event to a `record` mapping the same
+- Data binding of the `json` payload for each event, to a `record` mapping the same
-- Programmatic response to all content delivery requests - an appropriate response is sent for all content delivery requests, prior to dispatching them to the relevant resource
+- Programmatic response to all content delivery requests - an appropriate response is sent for all content delivery requests, prior to dispatching them to the relevant resource.

 ## Compatibility
 |                             |       Version               |